Plugin Request: Google Analytics For WordPress

 #3 Updated by Boone Gorges over 7 years ago

 - Status changed from Assigned to Reporter Feedback

 - Target version changed from 1.3.1 to 1.4

 Installing this plugin is going to require a bunch of investigation into the ramifications of having multiple Google Analytics accounts on a single blog.
 See eg http://www.ehow.com/info_12157951_can-multiple-codes-google-analytics-page.html and asynchronous requests.

-#4 Updated by scott voth about 7 years ago
+#4 Updated by scott voth over 7 years ago

 Hi - Here is the info: